 - You get one-ring phone calls.
 TIP: If you do not recognize the number, let it go to voicemail.
 Some fraudsters call your phone number after purchasing your information on the black market to see if your number works (i.e., your file is worth trying to exploit).
 Never return a one-ring call to ascertain who called, because these can also be scams that trigger a charge on your phone bill.

 - Your Explanation of Benefits lists a doctor visit you didn’t make or a prescription that wasn’t issued to you.
 TIP: Read all your mail from healthcare providers, making sure that there is nothing in the correspondence that could point to fraud.
 If you suspect your information has been used, call your healthcare provider immediately.

 - You are contacted by a debt collector regarding your failure to pay in a timely manner a doctor, laboratory or medical facility.
 TIP: Demand that the debt collector provides the details within five days and immediately contact the medical provider and your insurer.

 - Your credit score takes a sudden dive due to a medical collection that mysteriously appears on your credit report.
 TIP: You can get a free annual credit report from each of the three major credit reporting agencies (or more frequently, depending on the state where you reside).
 Schedule time to check those reports for any suspicious items, like collection accounts that might not really belong to you.
-You can also get a free overview of your credit and two free credit scores from Credit.com, updated monthly so you can watch for important changes.
+You can also get a free overview of your credit and two free credit scores from Credit.com, updated every 14 days so you can watch for important changes.

 While we may not be looking at a medical identity theft “apocalypse” a la the zombie shows, movies and comics, medical identity theft can definitely feel apocalyptic when you’re the victim.
 Protect yourself, know the warning signs and you just might stand a chance.